 Return this form -- Landlord Certificate of Registration -- to the Office of the City Clerk.

 When are council meetings and when is the agenda available?

 Council meeting dates are adopted by resolution at the beginning of the year.
 Date changes are routine and a current list is always available in the Clerk’s Office.
 Agendas are generally available on Tuesday afternoon prior to a Thursday regular meeting.

 To have an agenda e-mailed to you, sign up for the City’s e-Mail Alert system.
 Click here to sign up.

 What are the name, address and telephone numbers of the City Council members?

 How soon before an election must I register to be eligible to vote in that election?

 A voter must register to vote at least 21 days prior to an election.

 Where are the Ocean City polling places?

-See map of Ocean City voting districts (scroll down in PDF file for detail)
+See map of Ocean City voting districts and polling places (scroll down in PDF file for detail)